-(1) Non-GAAP measure.
-(2) Items of note are rem Items of note are removed from reported results to calculate adjusted results.
+Non-GAAP measure.
+Items of note are rem

+Items of note are removed from reported results to calculate adjusted results.

-Adjusted to exclude the impact of items of note.
+(c) nons of note are removed norm reported results to calculate adjusted results.
+(3) Adjusted to exclude the impact of items of note.
 Adjusted measures are non-GAAP measures.

-Certain information for 2023 has been restated to reflect the adoption of IFRS 17.
+(4) Certain information for 2023 has been restated to reflect the adoption of IFRS 17.
 See Note 1 to the consolidated financial statements for additional details.
 (5) Excludes the impact of the provision for credit losses for performing loans from the acquisition of the Canadian Costco credit card portfolio, as the amount is included in the add back of provision for (reversal of) credit losses.